andyhawks/civicactions-compliance-docs/MP-Policy.md

 # Media Protection Policy

 Where possible, media protection is managed by virtual services employed by CivicActions to host client products and services.
-Relevent controls may include one or more of:
+Relevant controls may include one or more of:

 * Awareness and Training (AT)
 * Configuration Management (CM)